Ethan0007/.NetCore-Mssql-Dockerize/README.md

 # .NetCore Mssql Dockerize Playground

-Docker is an open platform for developing, shipping, and running applications.
-Docker enables you to separate your applications from your infrastructure so you can deliver software quickly.
-With Docker, you can manage your infrastructure in the same ways you manage your applications.
+This repository is just a playground for containerizing .net core and mssql at the same time.

 ## Requirements
  * .NET Core 3.1